Think of the least self-aware person you know.

 Which is a crappy competition, because there’s a 99% chance you’re not currently your ideal-self.
 Cue a self-awareness induced crisis.

 This reaction is particularly strong for self-aware individuals.
 They are hyper-aware of who they currently are and where they want to be.
 And this can stir up a good deal of cognitive dissonance.
-Either way, time alone is bound to produce a powerful response.

 The self-aware person comes out of the gym in a high or a funk.
 They leave yoga with a radiant glow or with bags under their eyes, like they’ve seen a ghost, passively threatening to assault you with their mat.

 Exercise is an embodied practice.
 By necessity, the attention must align with all the stuff happening in the body.
 For the self-aware person, this can be a freaky experience.
 Because they feel everything as it comes up and out.